-Beta Beta Beta, a national honor and professional society for students of the biological sciences, was established at Caldwell College in 1997.
+Beta Beta Beta, a national honor and professional society for students of the biological sciences, was established at Caldwell University in 1997.
 Caldwell’s chapter is Rho Mu.
 The activities of Beta Beta Beta are designed to encourage scholarly achievement in biology, to cultivate intellectual interest in the life and natural sciences, and to stimulate investigation through scientific research in the field.
 Regular membership is open to undergraduate biology majors who have completed at least one term of the second year of a four-year curriculum and taken at least three biology courses with an average of B. Associate membership is open to undergraduates whose interests include the life sciences but who are ineligible for regular membership.

 Advisor: Marguerite Kenney

 Delta Epsilon Sigma

 Delta Epsilon Sigma, a national scholastic society for graduates of Catholic colleges, was installed at Caldwell on February 25, 1944.
 Full-time students shall have completed at least 50% of the credit required for a baccalaureate degree with a distinction of performance which, if continued,would make them eligible for graduation cum laude.